D.K. Metcalf Player Prop Bets for NFL Week 8 | Seattle vs. Jacksonville 10/31/2021

 - Metcalf has been the target of 25.5% (50 total) of his team's 196 passing attempts this season.

-- With five targets in the red zone this season, Metcalf has been on the receiving end of 33.3% of his team's 15 red zone pass attempts.
+- Metcalf (five red zone targets) has been the recipient of 33.3% of his team's 15 red zone pass attempts.

-- The Seahawks, who rank 16th in the NFL in points scored, have dropped back to pass 53.4% of the time while opting for the ground attack 46.6% of the time.
+- The Seahawks have run 53.4% passing plays and 46.6% rushing plays this season.
+They rank 16th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Metcalf's matchup with the Jaguars.